This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 The feature is continually improved with the sole aim of providing a top-notch communication service to the users.

-Besides having the generic features, the chat module is integrated with the Fb social graph.
-Users can easily pull out the list of their friends, other relevant information such as games they are playing and stuff.
+Besides having the standard chat features, the chat module is integrated with the Fb social graph.
+Users can easily pull out the list of their friends and other relevant information such as games they are playing and such.

-All the information which is available to a user on the platform, in general, is also accessible on the chat module.
+All the information which is available to a user on the platform, in general, is also accessible through the chat module.

-The entire system consists of several loosely coupled modules working in conjunction with each other such the web tier, user interface, chat logger, user presence module & the channel cluster.
+The entire system consists of several loosely coupled modules working in conjunction with each other such as the web tier, user interface, chat logger, user presence module & channel cluster.

 User Interface

-The user interface is naturally written in JavaScript with some PHP used for server-side rendering.
+The user interface is written in JavaScript with some PHP used for server-side rendering.

 Flash was dismissed purely due to two reasons.
 First, it would ask the users to install a plugin in their browsers which is not a good user experience.
 Second, Flash is not a preferred choice from a security standpoint.